Marcellin Marbot: Publications

 This publication earned Marbot the distinction of being remembered in Napoleon's will:

 To Colonel Marbot, one hundred thousand francs.
-I recommend him to continue to write in defense of the glory of the French armies, and to confound their calumniators and apostates.
+I recommend him to continue to write in defence of the glory of the French armies, and to confound their calumniators and apostates.

 Memoirs

 His fame rests chiefly on the Memoirs of his life and campaigns, the Memoirs of General Baron de Marbot, which were written for his children and published posthumously in Paris, in 1891.
 An English translation by Arthur John Butler was published in London, in 1892.
-Marbot’s Memoirs were widely acclaimed, and Arthur Conan Doyle wrote of them:
+Marbot's Memoirs were widely acclaimed, and Arthur Conan Doyle wrote of them:

 The first of all soldier books in the world. [...]
 There are few books which I could not spare from my shelves better than the Memoirs of the gallant Marbot.

 Literary references

 Several authors and personalities have cited Marbot and his Memoirs in their works: